schorschii/OCO-Agent/docs/decisions/0001-User Login Query (Domain, GUID).md

 Accepted

 ## Context
-Those 3 information sources do not provide all desired information.
-The logon domain can only be retrieved on Windows but even here only the NetBIOS domain name is available (but the FQDN would be desired).
-Also, there is no info about the user GUID (`objectGUID`) in order to track username changes.

-`utmp` and `last` on Linux and macOS do not provide logon domain information at all.
+The 3 information sources from the different operating systems do not provide all desired information.

+Windows Event Log:
+- provides the NetBIOS domain name (but the FQDN would be desired)
+- user GUID must be queried from registry

+Linux and macOS:
+- no standardized/official/easy way to get domain or user GUID information
+  - on Linux, the SSSD database files can may be queried to get those information - contributions welcome

 ## Consequences
 It is not possible to get user domain information on Linux and macOS.
 Therefore, the feature to prepend the domain name to the username can be *optionally* activated in the agent on Windows clients (using the configuration option `username-with-domain = 0` in the `[windows]` section).
 It is disabled by default because this feature may not be desired if you want to track user logins over multiple operating systems.
 This is not possible if the domain is prepended only on windows clients.

-Furthermore, it is not possible to track username changes because of the missing `objectGUID` info.